 For uncontrolled intersection accident victims who need repairs to their vehicle and medical treatment for their injuries determining fault is critical as it will dictate who will be responsible for these expenses.

-Uncontrolled Accident Attorney
+Uncontrolled Intersection Accident Attorneys

 A person who is injured in a motor vehicle accident at an uncontrolled intersection should strongly considering hiring an attorney with experience in roadway design issues as quickly as possible.
 Absent witness statements and/or a police report, the physical evidence at the accident scene (tire marks, etc.) and photographs of damage to the vehicles will become critical to the case.
 This evidence must be gathered and analyzed quickly.
 A good personal injury lawyer can send an experienced accident investigator to the scene to preserve this valuable evidence.